SteveDoyle2/pyNastran/docs/html_docs/quick_start/bdf_demo.rst

 Calculating the mass of the structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also calcculate the mass of individual groups
+You can also calculate the mass of individual groups

 .. code:: python